thelondonsmiths/Solex_ser_recon_EN/README.md

 Command line interface: python SHG_MAIN.py your_ser_file1.SER [your_ser_file2.SER ... if batch processing]

 Command line options:
-	-d : display all graphics
+- d : display all graphics
-	-c : only the CLAHE image is saved
+- c : only the CLAHE image is saved
-	-f : all FITS files are saved
+- f : all FITS files are saved
-	-p : save the protuberance image
+- p : save the protuberance image

 Check the "Show graphics" box for a live reconstruction display, a graphic of the geometry correction and a quick view of the final images.
 This will increase processing time significantly.
 This feature is not recommended for batch processing.